 2. Write detailed job descriptions

-3. Plan well-structured interviews
+3. Plan a well-structured interview process

 Prepare an evaluation sheet that will allow you to score and compare the performance of candidates against a set of criteria.
-When it comes to interviews, consider having more than one meeting with serious candidates and involve others.
+When it comes to interview questions, consider having more than one meeting with serious candidates and involve others.
 For example, it could be an HR representative and the manager to whom the new employee will report.